pcafstockf/openapi-ast-generator/README.md

 This is where you produce client vs server specific code.
 You might for instance add a constructor to your `Api` implementation class, or add a dependency injection constant to your `Api` interface, or enhance `Method` with signature overloads, an appropriate body, etc.
 This is done by walking the ts-morph structure of the code, referencing back to the `CodeGenAst` and even the OpenApi data structures as needed for code generation.
+This pipeline is highly dependent on the configuration you provide (all have defaults that you can override).
+Wherever possible, configuration is defined as ts-morph compatible `Structures`.
+However in some cases, implementations (especially for certain framework / library targets) just can't be generically addressed with ts-morph structures.
+In these scenarios the configuration falls back to simple lodash templates to augment code generation as a last resort.

 This is a highly configurable tool because most developers have strong feelings about generated code.  :-)
 Personally, I feel that if generated code performs the simple task assign to it, I don't really care what it looks like, or even if I have to jump through some hoops to fit it into my project.
 It's works and I did not have to spend time on it.